danielsarkwa/church-dashboardapp-back-end/README.md

         (non-predictable things ----- with comments, replys, messages, they will be loaded in the lastest five and then be loaded as more in the form of pages -- therefore the front-end will send the page number)

         - Entity
-            * entity list (messages, comments, users, admins, helpandSupport)
+            * entity list (messages, comments, helpandSupport)
-            * entity details(message, comment, users, admins, helpandSupport)
+            * entity details(message, comment, helpandSupport)

 ## TODO -3 (Documentation)